timetag/timetag.github.io/docs/actions.rst

 - ``clock.start()``
     Start the clock at the current time.

+- ``clock.stop()``
+    Stop the clock at the current time.

 - ``clock.start(LAST_SYNC)``
     Start the clock at the last sync.
 The time for the last sync is calculated from SYNCRate.

-- ``clock.stop()``
-    Stop the clock at the current time.

 - ``clock.infer_start_from_stop(SYNC)``
     Using the stopping time to find the last specified type of signal before it, and then overwrite the starting time to the time of this signal.
     If the clock is a single-start-multi-stop clock, then the earliest stopping time value it stores will be used for inferring the start.

     .. note::
-        Currently it can only use the SYNC period to find the SYNC signal.
-This action might be removed if there is better idea for supporting Life-time measurements using HydraHarp400 T3 files.
+        ``clock.infer_start_from_stop(SYNC)`` and ``clock.start(LAST_SYNC)`` use the SYNC period to reconstruct the SYNC signal, which is not recorded in HydraHarp T3 mode files.

+        If multiple T3 mode file are used, they will both starts at time 0.
+If the SYNC rates are the same, they are automatically synced without extra efforts.
+If the SYNC are different, the SYNC will be taken from the first defined ``RFILE``, as the master ``RFILE``.
+You can also mannualy set SYNC rate to a clip using ``your_t3clip.SYNCRate_pspr`` in the Script Panel, stretching all files' internal time to match the master ``RFILE``.

+        If T3 and T2 are mixed in sources, it should work similarly.
+Things get a little bit complicated if T2 doesn't start at 0 while T3 does.
+In order to mix them properly, you will need to manually modify the T2 Clip object with a negative value added to ``your_t2clip.GlobalTimeShift``, which will applied to all channels within the that Clip.

 - ``[clock1,clock2,...].sort(start)``
     Sort the starting time of a group of clocks, preserving their stopping time.